 and a greenhouse and accessories for the gardens at Castlebrae.

-To find out how you can help and organise activities whilst staying at the Treatment Centre speak to the fundraising team when you arrive.
+Social Committees are a great way to get to know your colleagues and fundraise for the Centres!
+To find out how you can help beat last year's total and organise activities whilst staying at the Treatment Centre speak to the DRCE Team when you arrive.